 The Bangalore Metropolitan Transport Corporation (BMTC) has fixed the charges for a metro ticket to travel up to 2 kilometres at Rs 5, while the same will be Rs 10 to travel up to 4 kilometres.
 Maximum charges for a metro ticket does not exceed Rs.
 30.

 The bus charges for an adult are anywhere between Rs.
 5 – 39 depending on the number of stops one has travelled.
 Bus rates for a child and a senior citizen are between Rs.
 3 – 30, and Rs.
 4 – 29 respectively.
+So average cost of living in Bangalore for a bachelor will be controllable.

 The fitness clubs and gyms that everyone tends to take time for costs about Rs.
 1600 in Bangalore City.
 Other extra-curricular activities like training in sports, or adventurous activities will not cost you more than Rs.
 500 – 1000.

 You can also make use of health and fitness apps like Cure. fit and Daily Yoga, which can cost you around Rs.
 300 – 500 every month.
 Cult Fit and other such fitness chains are in abundance in Bangalore due to a major young crowd moving there for work.
+You can count this in bangalore cost of living for bachelor if he/she opt for all the entertainment source.

 |Schooling and Childcare||60,000||—|